 Wave Broadband is a cable TV, broadband internet, and telephone provider serving customers in Washington, Oregon, and California.
-The company was formed through purchases of cable systems previously owned by Northland Communications, Cedar Communications and Charter Communications.
+The company was formed through purchases of

 Although Wave is primarily a cable internet provider, fiber or DSL service is available in limited areas.
 Except for Camano Island, areas of Snohomish County served appear to be significantly less than other providers.
 Tables 2-5 and 2-6 display Wave's published offerings for residents and businesses.